Preface

 , an overly-complicated CI pipeline, or – if your’e using lupo – your could have lupo deploy it straight to your server for you.

-One response to “Using ansible to prepare a digital ocean droplet to host a static website”
+One thought on “Using ansible to prepare a digital ocean droplet to host a static website”